Google Glass: Safety considerations

 Concerns have also been raised on operating motor vehicles while wearing the device.
 On July 31, 2013, it was reported that driving while wearing Google Glass was likely to be banned in the UK, being deemed careless driving, therefore a fixed penalty offense, following a decision by the Department for Transport.

 In the US, West Virginia state representative Gary G. Howell introduced an amendment in March 2013 to the state's law against texting while driving that would include bans against "using a wearable computer with head mounted display".
 In an interview, Howell stated, "The primary thing is a safety concern, it [the glass headset] could project text or video into your field of vision.
 I think there's a lot of potential for distraction."

 In October 2013, a driver in California was ticketed for "driving with monitor visible to driver (Google Glass)" after being pulled over for speeding by a San Diego Police Department officer.
 The driver was reportedly the first to be fined for driving while wearing a Google Glass.
 While the judge noted that "Google Glass fell under 'the purview and intent' of the ban on driving with a monitor", the case was thrown out of court due to lack of proof the device was on at the time.

-In November 2014, Sawyer et al., from the University of Central Florida and the US Air Force Research Laboratory, published the results of comparative study in a driving simulator.
-Subjects were asked to use either Google Glass or a smartphone-based messaging interface and were then interrupted with an emergency event.
-The Glass-delivered messages served to moderate but did not eliminate distracting cognitive demands.
-A potential passive cost to drivers merely wearing the Glass was also observed.
-Messaging using either device impaired driving as compared to driving without multi-tasking.

 In February 2014, a woman wearing Google Glass claimed she was verbally and physically assaulted at a bar in San Francisco after a patron confronted her while she was showing off the device, allegedly leading a man accompanying her to physically retaliate.
 Witnesses suggested that patrons were upset over the possibility of being recorded.

+In November 2014 the results of comparative study in a driving simulator were published by Sawyer et al. of the University of Central Florida and the US Air Force Research Laboratory, were published in the journal Human Factors.
+Subjects were asked to use either a smartphone or Google Glass to receive a message and were then presented with a situation where emergency braking was required.
+The messages delivered by Google Glass were less distracting than those delivered via text, but the problem was not eliminated.
+Both devices impaired driving abilities while receiving messages, and the Google Glass users also experienced some impairment even when not actively using the device.